department-of-veterans-affairs/va.gov-team/products/caregivers/research/2024-09- Caregivers Study - form content and user interviews/convo-guide-cohort1.md

 - Now start the application as if you were applying.
 - This is our staging site don't worry about information going anywhere and also please remember to talk alout about what you are thinking.
 - Feel free to use fake information for sensitive items such as your social or birthdate that you don't want to share.
-- [If they pause on the county field, ask additional questions: I see you are pausing on this, can you tell me more about (xyz...)]
+- [If they pause on the county field, ask additional questions] I see you are pausing on this, can you tell me more about (xyz...)

-### Provide to get to Confirmation Screen??
-- If we want to have them reach the confirmation page, we need to provide them specific fake Veteran info no this page
-- [User #36 can be used for testing in all environments]
-- [first name: WESLEY]
-- [last name: FORD]
-- [Use the [Staging users document](https://github.com/department-of-veterans-affairs/va.gov-team-sensitive/blob/master/Administrative/vagov-users/mvi-staging-users.csv) or [Test User Dashboard (TUD)](https://tud.vfs.va.gov/) for additional Password, SSN, DOB information]